nhzlkflee/nhzlkflee/README.md

 # PORTFOLIO - NUR HIDAYAH ZULKIFLEE
-## Data-Driven HR Strategist & Analyst.
+## Learning Today, Leading With Data Tomorrow
 ----
 ## 👋 About Me
 Analytical and results-driven professional with hands-on experience in human resource management, market research and data analytics.
 Proven ability in program coordination, stakeholder engagement and leveraging data insights to optimize HR processes and learning outcomes.
 Passionate about using data to drive strategic decisions and support organizational growth.